eandmsz/calc/README.md

-# Calc - a scientific calculator focusing on user experience
+# CalcRS - a scientific calculator focusing on user experience

 ## Features: